First-time Landlord? Here’s What You Should Know

 Want More Information?

-Government and Consumer Affairs websites in each state have some helpful information on renting for both landlords and tenants.
-Have a browse via the links below.
+If you need further information before you advertise your house for rent as a private landlord, government and Consumer Affairs websites in each state have some helpful information on renting for both landlords and tenants.
+Have a browse via the links below:

 - VIC Consumer Affairs renting information